 We are not passionate about digital.
 We’re focussed & analytical, persistent and committed – which is what you need.

 We get excited about things, of course, and we love our work but, for us, it’s a family love, full of care, commitment, responsibility and pride.
 We don’t lust after it.
 Some of us at Narrative have been working in digital for over 20 years and it’s a long-term relationship.

 We are not ninjas or mavericks.

-Ninjas are sneaky and Maverick got Goose killed.
+Ninjas are sneaky and Maverick got Goose killed in Top Gun.

 We are focussed on people… people like your customers.

 Narrative take a human-centred approach to digital strategy.
-We put the audience first, drawing from decades of creative & technical experience to integrate the needs of those people who will use your organisation (your customers, clients, suppliers), the possibilities that technology brings and how we can marry those with the requirements for business success.
+We put the audience first, drawing from decades of creative & technical experience to integrate the needs of the people who will use your organisation (your customers, clients, suppliers), with the possibilities that technology brings and we marry them with the requirements for business success.
 We believe our approach, honed from more than two decades of experience in digital, is why we consistently get the better results that our clients want.